Abbasali Panbehi: Abbasali Panbehi's Role in Mediation and Administration

-To prevent conflict between the Iranian army and the Fadaiyan of the Democratic Party of Azerbaijan, supported by the Soviet army, Abbasali Panbehi played a crucial role.
+To prevent conflict between the Iranian army and the Fadaiyan of the Democratic Party of Azerbaijan, supported by the Soviet army, Panbehi played a crucial role.
 It was evident that in any military confrontation between these two forces, the Fadaiyan would be the absolute victors.
-Therefore, following the Soviet authorities' prevention of Tehran's forces from entering Azerbaijan and blocking their path in Qazvin, Panbehi, representing Seyed Jafar Pishevari, met with Colonel Ali Akbar Daryoushani, fa the commander of the Third Army of Eastern Azerbaijan, on December 13, 1945.
+Therefore, following the Soviet authorities' prevention of Tehran's forces from entering Azerbaijan and blocking their path in Qazvin, Panbehi, representing Seyed Jafar Pishevari, met with Colonel Ali Akbar Derakhshani, the commander of the Third Army of Eastern Azerbaijan, on December 13, 1945.
 Subsequently, the Azerbaijan Army surrendered to the Democratic Party of Azerbaijan on the same night.
-After the surrender, any officer could either remain in Azerbaijan or return to Tehran at their discretion, and most officers, including Colonel Daryoushani, chose to return to Tehran with their families either by land or air.
+After the surrender, any officer could either remain in Azerbaijan or return to Tehran at their discretion, and most officers, including Colonel Derakhshani, chose to return to Tehran with their families either by land or air.

 After the surrender of all military forces in Tabriz, Panbehi was appointed as the head of the city's security.
 In a short period, he succeeded in establishing unprecedented order and justice in Tabriz.
 During this time, Panbehi took actions, including suppressing and even executing criminals and deviant Fadaiyan, which had a significant impact on the people of Tabriz and scholars of the city, including Ayatollah Mirza Abdullah Mojtahedi.

 In 1945, the Reza'iye Brigade, after resisting Soviet military threats, ultimately surrendered to the Democratic Party.
-Colonel Ahmad Zangeneh fa, the commander of the Reza'iye Brigade, and Colonel Ali Akbar Noorbakhsh, the commander of the Reza'iye Gendarmerie, were sent to Tabriz for trial.
+Colonel Ahmad Zangeneh, the commander of the Reza'iye Brigade, and Colonel Ali Akbar Noorbakhsh, the commander of the Reza'iye Gendarmerie, were sent to Tabriz for trial.
 At this time, Panbehi met with these two prisoners and promised to work for their release.
 The matter of exchanging these two individuals with the Tehran prisoners, who were captured during the September 1941 urban clashes between landlords and villagers, was raised by Panbehi in the central committee of the Democratic Party.
 The proposal was approved, and the Tabriz court sentenced these two to ten years in prison after issuing a death sentence.
 After the exchange, Colonels Zangeneh and Noorbakhsh were later released by Mohammad Reza Pahlavi in Tehran on July 10, 1946.